Skip to main content

 • Those who hold an engineering degree with limited hands-on experience in molecular biology and genetic expression

-Important Information for In-person Course Participants
+Important Information for Course Participants

 Please read about BTEC’s policies on payment, cancellation, pre-course communication and other important information for in-person courses offered on site at BTEC.